 I’ll be doing a full review on it soon, and I have a lot to say about the brand Handevision and their somewhat poor quality control.

 For all the photos in this series, I’m using a Fujifilm Classic Chrome look.
 It’s a film look that comes preprogrammed into every new Fujifilm camera.
-For the photos taken on the X-Pro2 I’m using Classic Chrome in Lightroom with the camera profiles.
-A few of the shots are actually JPG that are output with the Classic Chrome look.
+For the photos taken on the X-Pro2, I’m using Classic Chrome in Lightroom with the camera profiles.
+A few of the shots are actually JPG that is output with the Classic Chrome look.

 |**This website contains affiliate links and I will be compensated if you click them to make a purchase.|